Maarcosfdz/Maarcosfdz/README.md

 ## Hi, my name is Marcos 👋
-<h1 style="text-align:center;">Hi, my name is Marcos 👋</h1>
+<h2 style="text-align:center;">Hi, my name is Marcos 👋</h2>

-I'm a Computer Engineering student at the University of A Coruña (UDC), specializing in software.
-I'm particularly interested in software development, full-stack technologies, and business.
+<h4>I'm a Computer Engineering student at the University of A Coruña (UDC), specializing in software.
+I'm particularly interested in software development, full-stack technologies, and business.</h2>
 ---

 <h3 style="text-align:center;">My Skills</h3>